Things to do in South Korea

 Address: Arte Museum, 478 Eorimbi-ro, Aewol-eup, Jeju Island, South Korea

 Arte Museum website

 4. Swing through the air at Sky Swing, Vivaldi Park

 The Sky Swing Park in Vivaldi Park is one of the many reasons why we can’t wait for travel to be back in full swing.
-Just recently opened in May 2020, the attraction two hours away from Seoul has been popular among Koreans for getting that Bali-like swing shot, against a backdrop of rolling hills.
+The attraction two hours away from Seoul has been popular among Koreans for getting that Bali-like swing shot, against a backdrop of rolling hills.

 Image credit: @bio_0hio